Covid 19 coronavirus: Second more deadly wave of coronavirus 'to hit Europe this winter'

 • Covid-19 coronavirus: Pandemic is dealing European tourism a 'staggering' blow

 "I'm very concerned about a double wave – in autumn, we could have a second wave of Covid and another one of seasonal flu or measles.
-Two years ago we had 500,000 children who didn't have their first shot of the measles vaccine," he said.
+Two years ago we had 500,000 children who didn't have their first shot of the measles vaccine."

 Many experts, including England's chief medical officer, Professor Chris Whitty, have warned that a second wave of the pandemic could be even deadlier than the first, pointing to the 1918-20 Spanish flu pandemic as evidence.